Click above image for Wikipedia profile

 Since 2005, all ParaTheatrical ReSearch Labs emphasized the values of solitude, self-work, and internal sourcing with minimal group interaction.
-This seven-year hermetic era has laid down a rich foundation for the next stage of asocial group interplay starting February 4th 2013 in the Interplay Lab and continuing in the Summer 2013 Lab.
-This is not improvisation in the theatrical or dance usage of this term.
-Asocial interplay does not depend on external cues or the energy of others to spark or sustain interaction.
-This process starts with each individual's commitment to their internal vertical sources and its outward blossoming of presence, gesture, action, and interaction with others.
+This seven-year hermetic era laid down a rich foundation for the next stage of asocial group interplay starting February 4th 2013 in the Interplay Lab and continuing in the Summer 2013 Lab.
+This interplay process is not the same as improvisation in the theatrical or dance usage of this term.
+Asocial interplay does not depend on external cues or the energy of others to spark or sustain interaction but starts with each individual's commitment to their internal vertical sources and its outward blossoming of presence, gesture, action, and interaction with others.
 How to interact with others while maintaining vertical integrity?

 -- Antero Alli

 Founder/Director, ParaTheatrical ReSearch

 Antero Alli, writer/director/producer (unless otherwise noted)

 Maria Rilke's "REQUIEM FOR A FRIEND"

 Intermedia Performance Ritual incoporating Rilke's text (circa 2005)